srivastavaresearchgroup/DL-HRGNSS/README.md

 Refer to Quinteros et al., 2024 (https://doi.org/10.1016/j.jsames.2024.104815) for more details about the data configuration.

-# Pretrained models & results
+# Pretrained models and results

 The pre-trained  models are located in `./trained_models`.
 These models are described in Quinteros et al., 2024